Gibson Kente: Personal life

-He married Drum covergirl Evelyn Nomathemba Kasi in 1969 and they had three children.
+He married Drum cover-girl Evelyn Nomathemba Kasi in 1969 and they had three children.
 They were divorced in 1979.

 In 2003 he announced that he was HIV Positive.
 This public admission received praise from South African politicians, including Nelson Mandela.
-He was admitted into the care of a hospice in Soweto, where he was cared for until he died in his sleep.
+He was admitted into the care of a hospice in Soweto, where he was cared for until he died in his sleep on 7 November 2004.